Why do people fill in surveys?

 What about our surveys in user experience?
 We don’t often use mail surveys, so enclosing a $5 in the envelope isn’t really a possibility.

-But I wondered about whether it might be practical to offer each person who submits the survey a guaranteed small reward, such as a $5 Amazon voucher.
+But I wondered about whether it might be practical to offer each person who submits the survey a guaranteed small reward, such as a $5 voucher for a popular shopping site.
 Your views?
 Have you tried that?